Carpa1l/commander-site/docs/home.md

 Locate your `Command.RBXM` file.

-Once Commander is insert your Explorer should look like this,
+Once Commander is inserted your Explorer should look like this,

 ![image](https://user-images.githubusercontent.com/76509586/110735087-b2638c00-81ee-11eb-9aea-6c9e5a57be29.png)